 As always, it’s important to review your estate planning periodically.
 I recommend that my clients have their plan reviewed approximately every five years.
 If significant life events occur in the meantime, it’s a good idea to have your estate plan reviewed then as well.

-Two weeks ago my life was forever changed as my wife and I welcomed a daughter, Adeline, to the world.
 In an effort to not merely advise others to do as I say and not as I do, I’m also off to review my own beneficiary designations.
 I need to make sure that my beneficiaries are still my buddies.